Key Takeaways

 Like any other service, property managers often charge a one-time fee for onboarding new clients.

 This makes up the cost of setting up your account, inspecting the investment property, and any other administrative onboarding tasks.
-Some firms charge hundreds for this, but many often waive it.
+Some property management companies charge hundreds for this, but many often waive it.

 3. Leasing or Tenant Placement Fees